DmitriiPA/rsschool-cv/cv.md

 ## About my

-I want to work with current trends and participate in their development.
-I want to learn a demanded and promising profession.
+I would like to work with current trends and participate in their development.
+I am looking for a demanded and promising profession.
 Learning is a process, I'm always interested in learning new opportunities.
 I can improve my skills and achieve the desired result.
 And I like to see my progress.

 ## Skills